SeTSeR/setser.github.io/_posts/2018-07-15-building-a-compiler.md

 To check, that out program is really correct, it makes sense printing some values of generated functions in some intermediate points.

+The full code of program, which we have written, can be found [here](https://github.com/SeTSeR/SimpleCompiler).

 ## Further improvements

 There are many places in our program, which can be improved.